This page is updated regularly. Please refresh the screen to see the latest news.

 October 2024

 ctober's world news makes scholarship seem such a luxury.
-But sharing our research, seeing how it fits into the wider picture, and attending to others' views, is part of the larger project of the humanities — which serves to foster understanding, and combat prejudice and conflict.
+But sharing our research, seeing how it fits into the wider picture, and attending to others' views, is part of the larger project of the humanities — which (ideally, at least) serves to foster understanding, and combat prejudice and conflict.
 Participating in conferences and collaborations can make a valuable contribution here, so don't forget to look at the calls for papers.
 Top of the list right now is one that really shows the reach of our subject: "Victorians and Victorian Literature Abroad," a Special Issue call for papers put out by the National Syn Yat-Sen University, Taiwan, with a deadline at the end of February.
+Then there's "How to Navigate the Academic Job Market.
+The deadline for offering to speak at it has now passed, but you can still join the (online/remote) session, coming up soon on 12 November.

 Philip Allingham and JB then overhauled our material on the illustrations of Dickens's last unfinished novel, The Mystery of Edwin Drood — especially everything concerning the wrapper, with its teasing clues of Dickens's intentions for the plot.
 This was sparked by Dennis T. Lanigan's contribution of a new and improved scan of it.
-Collaboration and speculation continue!
+Collaboration continued in Philip's study of a much earlier work by Dickens, "Sunday Under Three Heads," which attacks proposed legislation outlawing recreational activities on the Sabbath.
+Here M.D.
+Allen joined with Philip in discussing the last "Head" — Sunday as Dickens would like to see it, with the option of participating in healthy, envigorating, sport.
+Phiz's illustration here is supposed to relate to cricket, but does so only vaguely!

 Scandal next: Tim Willasey-Wilsey sent in photographs of a particularly fine monument by John Bacon Snr, in Bristol Cathedral, which recalls the relationship between Eliza Draper and the novelist Laurence Sterne — note that we do have a small eighteenth-century section, for purposes of wider reference, and in this case there is a colonial (Indian) relevance too.

-Michael Statham matched some of the sculptor Henry Hugh Armstead's designs for the façade of Llandaff Cathedral with the finished sculptures, some of them hard to to spot: Bishop Ollivant, the four Evangelists, and (last but not least!) a gargoyle.
+Back in the visual arts section, Michael Statham matched some of the sculptor Henry Hugh Armstead's designs for the façade of Llandaff Cathedral with the finished sculptures, which were sometimes difficult to spot: Bishop Ollivant, the four Evangelists, and (last but not least!) a gargoyle.
 All can now be accessed from our updated entry for the Cathedral itself (see "Links to Related Material").

-Most exciting so far, however, is the appearance of a new section on artists' models, with a major five-part contribution by art historian Angela Bolger on Mary Lloyd, who modelled for Frederic Leighton, John Everett Millais, Thomas Brock, William Blake Richmond and other leading artists and sculptors.
+Perhaps most exciting so far, however, is the appearance of a new section on artists' models, with a major five-part contribution by art historian Angela Bolger on Mary Lloyd, who modelled for Frederic Leighton, John Everett Millais, Thomas Brock, William Blake Richmond and other leading artists and sculptors.
 In the end, it is a sad story, and one that deserves to be told.
 Opening the section helped to bring together some of the other models whose stories are scattered elsewhere, but there is much more to come here as well.
+For instance, we have our sights set on the Italian model, Antonio Corsi, who posed for two of the works modelled by Mary, and for other noted artists besides.
+Angela writes that he went on to become a silent film star in America, and that a documentary, Corsi: The World's First Supermodel, will be coming next year.
+So we very much look forward to expanding this new area of the website.

-It was a pleasure to add another poem, "The Voice" with commentary, to our Thomas Hardy webpages, just in time for National Poetry Day 2024 (3 October).
+Turning to more traditional lit. crit., it was a pleasure to add another poem, "The Voice" with a commentary by Amitav Banerjee, to our Thomas Hardy web-pages, just in time for National Poetry Day 2024 (3 October).
 Also in the literature section now is "George Meredith and the 'Whole Man'" by Sylvia Hornsby (see last month's "Correspondence"): Meredith's was a "dyspeptic" like Richard's uncle Hippias in The Ordeal of Richard Feverel, and his outlook was coloured by his experience of it — another fascinating example of how scientific ideas permeated Victorian thinking.

 September 2024